HealthTech

 This section looks at what Zillow gets right that most platforms don’t — and how we help you apply those same principles to your own product.

 Zillow’s map doesn’t just display listings — it responds to the user.
 As they drag, zoom, or adjust filters, results update instantly without reloads or popups.
+And if users need to correct their pin or address, Zillow provides instructions on how to edit map location on Zillow directly from the listing page.

 Slow reloads, broken UI, or list-first layouts that feel disconnected from the map.